ekino/EkinoNewRelicBundle/README.md

     ignored_routes: []                    # No transaction recorded for this routes
     ignored_paths: []                     # No transaction recorded for this paths
     ignored_commands: []                  # No transaction recorded for this commands (background tasks)
+    twig_enabled: true                    # Allows you to disable twig integration
 ```

 ## Enhanced RUM instrumentation